Project |01 Equity, Diversity & Inclusion Taskforce

-With the idea of getting instructors out of their comfort zones by getting them to 'unplug' and go to 'strange lands', I have taken cohorts of 10 instructors on 6 day kayak trips, in March 2018, January 2019, & Feb.
+With the idea of getting instructors out of their comfort zones by getting them to 'unplug' and go to 'strange lands', I have taken three cohorts of 10 professors from multiple institutions on 6 day kayak trips, in March 2018, January 2019, & Feb.
 2020, to engage them in a course in experiential place-based learning.
 The results included colleague connections and inspiration and a renewed vigor for change in the challenging work of leading students in learning.
+As one instructor said "Paddles and Pedagogy was legitimately a transformative experience for me as an instructor.
+It helped me identify the things I was already doing right but more importantly it provided tons of feedback about how I can improve the things that aren't aiding my students' learning.”

 The Film won 'Best Inspirational Film 2016' in the Waterwalker Film Festival.